 The wildcard subdomain does not cover the apex domain itself.
 For example, a policy that controls access in the following format:

-will cover “alpha.example.com”, “beta.example.com”, but not “example.com”.
-You must create a separate policy for the apex domain.
+This format will cover “alpha.example.com”, “beta.example.com”, but not “example.com”.
+However, you must create a separate policy for the apex domain.